Retire Before Mom and Dad: The Simple Numbers Behind A Lifetime of Financial Freedom by Rob Berger is a personal finance book published in 2019.

 What Is The Money Multiplier?

-- Allows you to “multiply” your wealth with no extra effort
+- Wealth multiplication with no extra effort

-- $50,000 salary
+- Salary: $50,000

-- 45 years (from age 22 to 67)
+- Time: 45 years (age 22 to 67)

-- 9.3% return (historical average of diversified portfolio since 1926)
+- Return: 9.3% (historical average of diversified portfolio since 1926)

-- Results
+- Results:

-- Without investing → $112,320
+- Without investing: $112,320

-- Investing → $1,708,072
+- With investing: $1,708,072

 How Does The It Work? — The 3 Components

-- Time
+- Power of Time

-- 1 year later → $153,504 less
+- Start 1 year later → $153,504 less

-- 5 years later → $643,197 less
+- Start 5 years later → $643,197 less

-- 20 years later → $1,462,889 less
+- Start 20 years later → $1,462,889 less

-- Amount
+- Power of Amount

 - $208 to $200 → $65,695 less